-Investors are encouraged to do adequate research or contact a broker/financial advisor, attorney or CPA to determine if limited partnerships are an appropriate investment.
-Once you have determined that a limited partnership is suitable for you, it can be purchased with your Self-Directed IRA or other retirement account at Mainstar Trust.
-Click here to find out how to use a Mainstar Trust account to invest in a Limited Partnership product.
+Once you have determined that a limited partnership is suitable for you, it can be purchased with your Self-Directed IRA or another retirement account at Mainstar Trust.
+Click here to find out how to use a Mainstar Trust account to invest in an LLC.